 HOME SCHOOLING ALTERNATIVE:

 Home schooling by the student’s parents is an alternative to our traditional classroom instruction for children from grades 1 - 7 (with the exception of 2nd grade).
-This program is coordinated by the DRE and Sandra Crook, a wonderful volunteer, and requires the following:
+This program is coordinated by the DRE and requires the following:

 - Parents must register students for the home school program.